rhysco8/Boris-bikes/README.md

 # Boris-bikes

-This is a Makers Academy week 1 challenge
+This is a Makers Academy week 1 challenge undertaken by Rhys, Monika and Celia.

 This will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) for a network of bikes and uses across London